 My ongoing work seeks to identify the costs associated with other forms of biomineralization, such as those organisms produce silica shells (e.g. diatoms).
 These organisms are almost always microscopic — why do small things make silica and big things use calcium carbonate carbonate?

 Nearly all species that have ever lived are now extinct (like the dinosaurs to the right)… It’s somewhat sobering.
 For all the startling variety of biological entities that grace the planet, the variety locked up in our planet’s remarkable past is so vast as to be beyond comprehension.
-Which forces guided the path of evolution?
-In some sense, four factors dominated:
+Which forces guided the path of extinction, and similarly, the path of evolution?

 We are currently interested in extending this work to deduce whether the variability of the environment may more generally drive the rate of evolution.